December 21 2022

 Have you ever unlocked your mobile device using your face or fingerprint?
 If so, you’ve used physiological biometrics.

-On the other hand, it’s possible that you’ve encountered behavioral biometrics without ever knowing – your keystroke activity could be logged on certain online accounts, for example.
+On the other hand, you may have encountered behavioral biometrics without ever knowing – your keystroke activity could be logged on certain online accounts, for example.

-There are many different themes and categorizations that fall under biometrics – you can dive into our Biometric Encyclopedia for more on that.
+Many different themes and categorizations fall under the umbrella of “biometrics” – you can dive into our Biometric Encyclopedia for more on that.
 But here, we’re focussing on the differences between physiological and behavioral biometrics and how they can be used specifically in the context of online security.

 In this article, we will…